Healing with Food

 The foundation of Ayurveda is that we are energetic beings, uniquely comprised of the 5 elements (earth, fire, water, air and ether).
 But have you ever stopped to think that your food might be energetic too?
 It is and is also comprised of these elements!
 Everything you eat has a certain doshic effect.
-Remember the term dosha?
-If you haven't had a chance to find out what your dosha is start here.
+Never heard of the term dosha?
+You can learn more here.
 By eating foods that are balancing for your current doshic imbalance, we can cultivate health and happiness.
 Food has a definite connection to how we feel in our body, mind and spirit.
 I encourage you to become more aware of how food affects you, how you feel after you eat anything.
 Does it make you feel heavy or light?
 Do you experience heartburn, indigestion, or bloating after?
 Do you feel cold or hot?
 Do you feel loving, calm, patient, or anxious, angry, frustrated?
 There is much to say on this food topic, so I will try to summarize on a few things I have learnt.

 1. Eat a light, easily digested breakfast.
 Your digestive fires need to be re-kindled in the morning and eating a heavy breakfast puts too much stress on your digestive system.
 You could end up feeling very tired for the rest of the day.
 Most mornings after I'm finished my self-care routines and hot water, I have a warm cooked apple that has been peeled.
-Optimally I would follow this with warm cooked grains like overnight soaked oats, quinoa or barley or spelt crepes.
+Optimally I would follow this with warm cooked grains like oats, quinoa, barley or whole grain crepes.

 2. Limit snacking.
 Eat when actually hungry.
 This allows your fire (agni) to be rekindled so that your body is ready to properly digest and assimilate, any food we eat when our body isn't ready for it can become toxic in nature.
 For most people this means waiting at least 3 hours between meals.